-- 1.1 Thank you for taking the time to read and consider this important document, which contains the policies your contributions have helped to create. - 1.2 The Neighbourhood Plan represents a significant step for the Town Council in drawing together your views and aspirations for our beautiful area, and supporting the delivery of planned development as set out in the North Devon and Torridge Local Plan (hereinafter NDAT Local Plan). - 1.3 Neighbourhood Plans are a new and exciting way for communities such as ours to shape the future of the area we live in.
+- 1.1 Thank you for taking the time to read and consider this important document, which contains the policies your contributions have helped to create. - 1.2 The Northam Neighbourhood Plan (NNP) represents a significant step for the Town Council in drawing together your views and aspirations for our beautiful area, and the delivery of planned development as set out in the North Devon and Torridge Local Plan (NDAT Local Plan). - 1.3 Neighbourhood Plans are a new and exciting way for communities such as ours to shape the future of the area we live in.
 I am very proud that our Neighbourhood Plan Advisory Group has developed your plan to this pre-submission stage. - 1.4 The process of writing your Neighbourhood Plan is being led by members of your community and Town Councillors and is part of the Government's revised approach to planning, which aims to give local people more say about what happens in the area in which we live.
 Communities like ours have been granted this important power through the Localism Act of 2011.
-This draft of the Neighbourhood Plan has been published for comment either through the Northam Neighbourhood Plan Facebook page; a scheduled consultation or focus group event or through the Northam Neighbourhood Plan website.
-Ultimately you will all be able to decide whether or not to support this Neighbourhood Plan through a refer-endum.
+This draft of the Neighbourhood Plan has been published for comment through the Northam Neighbourhood Plan webpage, scheduled consultation events in February 2023 and a mailout to all households in the area.
+Ultimately you will all be able to decide whether to support this Neighbourhood Plan through a referendum.
 In the event of a positive vote, the District Council is responsible for adopting the Neighbourhood Plan, so the Plan will then help to guide planning decisions. - 1.5 The work undertaken by the focus group volunteers and Advisory Group, who merit special mention.
-They have explored a wide range of current and possible future bio-diversity, community, economic, environmental, housing, infrastructure, landscape, transport, and traffic options.
+They have explored a wide range of current and possible future biodiversity, community, economic, environmental, housing, infrastructure, landscape, transport, and traffic options.
 Thank you all for your continued support.

-Cllr. tbc Mayor of Northam Town Council.
+Cllr.
+Nick Laws, Mayor of Northam Town Council.